stefanprodan/gitops-istio/README.md

 When Flux syncs the Git repository with your cluster, it creates the frontend/backend deployment, HPA and a canary object.
-Flagger uses the canary definition to create a series of objects: Kubernetes deployments, ClusterIP services and Istio virtual services.
+Flagger uses the canary definition to create a series of objects: Kubernetes deployments, ClusterIP services, Istio destination rules and virtual services.
 These objects expose the application on the mesh and drive the canary analysis and promotion.

 ```bash